slashmili/alchemist.vim/README.md

 * IEx integration.

 ### Installation
-You can use your favourite VIM plugin mannger for installation, in this doc we use Vundle
+You can use your favourite VIM plugin manager for installation, in this doc we use Vundle

 Add this line to your `.vimrc`